Khancoban

 Khancoban Post Office opened on 7 November 1876.

 Tourism

 The town is a popular launching place for tourists exploring the Snowy Mountains area including Kosciuszko National Park.
 Khancoban is linked to Jindabyne and Cooma by the Alpine Way, a scenic route that takes travellers past the ski resort of Thredbo.
 The closest regional centre is Corryong, 20 km to the west in Victoria.

+Sport and recreation

+The Khancoban (Australian Rules) Football Club was initially formed in 1899 and played in the Upper Murray Football Association in 1899 and 1900.
+The club returned to the UMFA in 1908 and were runners up.

+The club was then in recess until 1961, when it merged with Tintaldra FC and played in the UMFL from 1962 to 1967, when the club folded.

+Former Khancoban-Tintaldra FC player, Wennie Van Lint went on to play senior VFL football with South Melbourne in 1967.

+The Khancoban Golf Club is a picturesque nine-hole grass greens course.

 Economy

 Khancoban was constructed to house workers involved in the Snowy Mountains Scheme, Australia's largest engineering project, designed to provide hydro-electric power and water for irrigation to vast areas of the nation.
 The town is still mainly populated by workers employed by Snowy Hydro Limited working in places such as Murray 1 and Murray 2 Power Stations.

 Climate

 Khancoban historically has had a temperate oceanic (Cfb) climate with four distinct seasons, though with more recent data it now qualifies for a humid subtropical (Cfa) climate.
 It is characterised by its inland location and likewise windward position (west of the Snowy Mountains); with the summers having a high diurnal range with often chilly mornings, and generally low humidity and rainfall amount—although thunderstorm buildup with a northerly airstream can occasionally give way to much higher dew points.

 Winters are chilly, overcast and very rainy, with occasional snowfalls, and a much narrower diurnal range due to frequent cloud cover.
 Autumns are mild and dry, with crisp nights.
-Springs are mild, albeit tepid by November, and damp with a high frequency of thunderstorms.
+Springs are mild and damp with often severe thunderstorms.